allinbits/carmel/lighthouse.md

 ## Step 4.
 Debunking and Discussing

  * Contributors can refute existing arguments, provide new insights, and debate the evidence.
- * All discussions are expected to be fact-based, respectful, and focused on debunking misconceptions.
+ * All discussions must be fact-based, respectful, and focused on debunking misconceptions.
  * The curator(s) intervene if discussions go off-topic or become non-constructive.
  * Curators provide summary statements to encapsulate progress and breakthroughs in understanding.